 To start with compliance management in HR practices, there are fair labour regulations in every country, state and sector that offer mandatory regulations and guidelines on minimum wages, working conditions, leave policies, maternity leave, employee rights, overtime pay, allowances, gratuity etc.

-To ensure that HR compliance is followed properly, periodic and stringent audits are necessary.
+To ensure this compliance is followed properly, periodic and stringent audits are necessary.
 Internal audits can unearth financial and reputational risks.
 All such audits can be incorporated with a pan-organisational tool/platform for compliance management.
 Effective handling of these practices will remove legal liabilities.

-If we look at examples, it would be better to figure out HR compliance.
+If we look at examples, it would be better to figure out HR functions.
 Let’s say there is a planned lay off in an organisation.
 There are strict regulations governing these actions.
 For example, someone who has applied for maternity leave cannot be terminated just like that.
-That would be a HR compliance breach.
+That would be an HR compliances breach.
 If an employee is eligible for overtime pay, it needs to be done then and there.
 There are many such common laws in place in regards to compliance.
-HR compliance issues are much more than requesting an employee to fill out an extra form in their intake packet or fixing an error with an employee’s time entry stamp.
+These payroll compliance issues are much more than requesting an employee to fill out an extra form in their intake packet or fixing an error with an employee’s time entry stamp.

-HR compliance is associated with legal, safety and payroll processing as HR is one composite function.
+HR compliances are associated with legal, safety and payroll processing as HR is one composite function.
 The state and the centre have their own set of rules.
-HR compliance should follow all the rules applicable to them and to the organisation.
-Very importantly, a dedicated compliance management tool that automates checks, alerts, regulatory processes and updates is very important.
-There needs to be a person educated on HR compliance who can act as the compliance point of contact in case of issues.
+It should follow all the rules applicable to them and to the organisation.
+Very importantly, a dedicated compliance management tool that automates checks, alerts, regulatory processes and updates are very important.
+There needs to be a person educated in HR compliances who can act as the compliance point of contact in case of issues.
 Today, there are 3PL vendors who specialise in compliance management.
 These are experts who will take care of your compliance management with specialised tools to ensure you never have a breach in your organisation.
-Laws are quite rigid and they span every HR aspect from employee search, write-up, probation, and termination.
+Statutory Laws are quite rigid and they span every HR aspect from employee search, write-up, probation, and termination.
 And everything else in between.